influxdata/chronograf/docs/auth.md

 export HEROKU_ORGS=hill-valley-preservation-sociey,the-pinheads
 ```

-### Optional: Configuring Session Duration
+### Optional: Configuring Authentication Duration

-The default authentication duration is 30 days.
-The session duration can be overwritten with the environmental variable `AUTH_DURATION`.
+By default, auth will remain valid for 30 days via a cookie stored in the browser.
+This duration can be changed with the environmental variable `AUTH_DURATION`.
 For example, to change it to 1 hour, use:

 ```sh
 export AUTH_DURATION=1h